Goosenator123/goosenator123.github.io/README.md

-# Purpose of this repo
+# Purpose of this repository

-This is purely for a school project
+This is a small web log in page that i made for a school project